jvirtanen/fields/README.md

     }

-Sheets reads data in ASCII-compatible encoding, such as UTF-8, from a buffer or a file.
+Sheets reads data in ASCII-compatible encoding, such as UTF-8, from a buffer or file.
 The record separator may be either CR, LF or CRLF, and the field delimiter may be any ASCII character except CR or LF.

-Sheets supports two ways of embedding field delimiters and record separators into fields: quoting and escaping.
+Sheets supports two methods of embedding field delimiters and record separators into fields: quoting and escaping.
 When quoting, a field containing a field delimiter, record separator or quote character must be enclosed within quote characters.
 Additionally, a quote character within a field must be escaped